spf-tools/spf-tools/README.md

 (e.g. `spf-orig.spf-tools.eu.org`) in order to use `runspftools.sh`
 without modifying the script.

-The script if written against v4 of https://api.cloudflare.com/
+The script is written against v4 of https://api.cloudflare.com/

 The only needed permissions for a custom API token are:
   - Zone.Zone: Read